noobaa/noobaa-core/README.md

 Please refer to [Directory Structure](https://github.com/noobaa/noobaa-core/wiki/directory-structure) for better understanding of the project's directory structure

-Please refer to [General Architecture](https://github.com/noobaa/noobaa-core/wiki/general-architecture) for better understanding of the project's architecture

 Please refer to [Developers Guide](https://github.com/noobaa/noobaa-core/wiki/Developers-Guide) for better understanding of the project's architecture